flix/flix/docs/DIDYOUKNOW.md

 - the Flix VSCode extension uses the real Flix compiler.

-- the Flix VSCode extension supports auto-complete, jump to definition, hover to see type and effect, find all usages, renaming, and more.
+- the Flix VSCode extension supports auto-complete, jump to definition, hover to show the type and effect of an expression, find all usages, and more.

 - the Flix VSCode extension has built-in snippets for type class instances.
 Try `instance Eq [auto complete]`.

-- the Flix VSCode extension supports semantic tokens (highlighting based not just on the syntax, but on the semantics of a program.)
+- the Flix VSCode extension supports semantic highlighting.

-- the Flix VSCode extension has built-in "code hints" that suggests when lazy and/or parallel evaluation is enabled (or inhibited by impurity).
+- the Flix VSCode extension has built-in "code hints" that suggests when lazy and/or parallel evaluation is enabled or inhibited by impurity.

-- Flix has community build where Flix libraries can be included in the CI process used to build Flix.
+- Flix has community build where Flix libraries can be included in the CI pipeline used to build the Flix compiler.

-- Flix has a nascent build system and package manager (the latter based on GitHub releases).
+- Flix has a nascent build system and package manager based on GitHub releases.
-  Today it is possible to build, package, and install Flix packages, but there is no dependency management yet.
+  Today it is possible to build, package, and install Flix packages.
+Dependency management is in the works.

 ## Compiler

 Did you know that:

 - Flix -- by design -- has no compiler warnings, only compiler errors.
 Warnings can be ignored, but errors cannot be.

-- Flix uses monomorphization hence primitive values are (almost) never boxed.
+- the Flix compiler uses monomorphization hence primitive values are (almost) never boxed.

 - the Flix compiler supports incremental and parallel compilation.

 - the Flix compiler has more than 28 compiler phases.

-- the Flix compiler contains more than 150,000 lines of code.
+- the Flix compiler contains more than 80,000 lines of code.

 - the Flix compiler has more than 12,500 manually written unit tests.